-- Chest x-ray is not necessary to confirm CAP in patients in the outpatient setting.
-Chest x-ray is a consideration for patients with a non-specific exam but persistent clinical symptoms consistent with pneumonia. - Blood cultures are not routinely recommended for non-toxic, fully immunized children. - Acute phase reactants (ESR, CRP, procalcitonin) should not routinely be obtained. - Mycoplasma and Chlamydia testing for pneumonia is not routinely recommended. - Complete blood cell count is not routinely recommended.
-However, it may provide useful information in patients with an unclear diagnosis or with concern for increasing systemic infection.
+• Chest x-ray is not necessary to confirm CAP in patients in the outpatient setting.
+Chest xray is a consideration for patients with a non-specific exam but persistent clinical symptoms consistent with pneumonia, (signs of respiratory distress), patients with hypoxemia, and with no clinical improvement 48 -72 hours after initiation of therapy2.

+- Blood cultures are not routinely recommended for non-toxic, fully immunized children. - Acute phase reactants (ESR, CRP, procalcitonin) should not routinely be obtained. - Mycoplasma and Chlamydia testing for pneumonia is not routinely recommended. - Complete blood cell count is not routinely recommended.
+However, it may provide useful information in patients with an unclear diagnosis or with concern for increasing systemic infection. - Sputum cultures not routinely recommended as they are difficult to obtain and are of low diagnostic yield.

 VI.
-DRUG THERAPY - Table 1 lists preferred antibiotic regimens
+DRUG THERAPY - Table 1 lists preferred antibiotic regimens.